AUP-SE/web/README.md

 ### Grading Policy
 * 10% midterm exam
+* 20% homework
+* 20% participation in class and attendance
 * 50% final project
-* 40% homework, participation in class and attendance

 ### Learning Outcome
 Students who successfully complete this course should be able to